goadesign/pulse/pool/README.md

 * `WithPendingJobTTL` - sets the pending job time-to-live (TTL) in seconds.
 The TTL defines the maximum delay between a worker picking up the job and successfully starting it.
 The default value is 20 seconds.
-* `WithWorkerShutdownTTL` - specifies teh maximum time to wait for a worker to shutdown gracefully.
+* `WithWorkerShutdownTTL` - specifies the maximum time to wait for a worker to shutdown gracefully.
 The default value is 2 minutes.
 * `WithMaxQueuedJobs` - sets the maximum number of jobs that can be queued before the pool starts rejecting new jobs.
 The default value is 1000.